 - Babies seek vestibular stimulation through repetitive motions like swinging and bouncing to enhance reflexes and motor skills.

-Balance, the ability to sense and adjust to gravity and perceive any kind of acceleration is a fundamental sense.
-But if this sense is fundamental, why is it often ignored?
+Balance, the ability to sense and adjust to gravity and perceive any kind of acceleration, is a fundamental sense that’s reinforced through repetitive motion.

-How does this system work?
-The auditory system’s cochlea is part of a maze which sits in the vestibulum in the inner ear.
-Given that movement consists of rotations and transitions, the vestibular system consists of both the semicircular canal system (sensing angular acceleration in three planes) and the otoliths (sensing linear acceleration—gravity and translational movements).
-The receptor cells of the otoliths and the semicircular canals send signals through the vestibular nerve fibers to the neural structures that control eye movement, posture, and balance.
+Did you know that the ears play an important role in balance?
+The auditory system’s cochlea is a part of a maze that sits in the vestibulum in the inner ear.
+Given that movement is made of rotations and transitions, the vestibular system consists of both the semicircular canal system (sensing angular acceleration in three planes) and the otoliths (sensing linear acceleration: gravity and translational movements).
+The receptor cells of the otoliths and the semicircular canals send signals through the vestibular nerve fibers to the neural structures that control eye movements, posture, and balance.

 What is projected from this anatomical basis of the vestibulo-ocular reflex is essential for an accurate vision.
 These projections to the muscles that control posture are also necessary to maintain an upright position.
 The brain obtains this information from the vestibular system and from our ability to sense the position, location, orientation, and movement of our bodies to understand our motion and dynamics.
 A mature vestibular system allows a fetus to be able to sense their orientation and therefore turn into a proper position.